OpenSource-THG/3rd-party-builds/haproxy/README.md

 This container will build HAProxy from source along with OpenSSL and Lua

 ## Execution
-If you're using podman, you need to ssh into your podman machine
+If you're using podman, you need to ssh into your podman machine using
 ```podman machine ssh```
 and navigate into this directory from there before running the next step.